Woldemar Nelsson: Life and work

 From 1980 to 1987, Nelsson was musical director at the Staatstheater Kassel, where he rehearsed the complete Der Ring des Nibelungen in addition to an extensive repertoire.
 In 1986 Herbert von Karajan brought him to the Salzburg Festival, where Nelsson conducted the world premiere of Krzysztof Penderecki's opera The Black Mask.
 Nelsson also conducted the first performance of the work at the Vienna State Opera.
 In parallel, he worked as a permanent guest conductor at the Württemberg State Theatre in Stuttgart, where he conducted the world premiere of Hans Werner Henze's ballet Orpheus in March 1979, followed by guest performances in the USA, including at the Metropolitan Opera in New York.

 From 1987 to 1994, Nelsson served as musical director at Opera Forum in the Netherlands and as chief conductor of the Royal Opera in Copenhagen.
 In 1996, Nelsson was appointed chief conductor of the Teatro Verdi in Trieste, where he studied Verdi's Don Carlos and Wagner's Rheingold, among other works.
 The gala concert he conducted for the reopening of the Teatro Verdi was broadcast live by RAI on radio and television.

-Since 2000, on grounds of ill health, Nelsson has lived mainly in Italy, where he served as principal guest conductor of the Orchestra Filarmonica Marchigiana from 2004 to 2006.
+From 2000, on grounds of ill health, Nelsson lived mainly in Italy, where he served as principal guest conductor of the Orchestra Filarmonica Marchigiana from 2004 to 2006.

 He was a co-founder of the International Oleg Kagan Music Festival in Wildbad Kreuth, where he served as artistic director (together with Natalia Gutman) in the beginning, and where he also conducted his last concert, Shostakovich's 14th Symphony, in July 2006.

 Opera and Concerts

-Nelsson has performed with over 100 symphony orchestras around the world.
-He has conducted the Berlin, Vienna and Munich Philharmonic orchestras, the London Symphony and Philharmonic orchestras, the Rotterdam Philharmonic Orchestra, the City of Birmingham Symphony Orchestra, and the radio symphony orchestras in Berlin, Stuttgart and Cologne.
-He has worked with the Czech Philharmonic and Prague Symphony orchestras, the Swedish and Finnish Radio Symphony orchestras, the Stockholm and Helsinki Philharmonic orchestras, the Orchestre de Paris, the Bamberg and Vienna Symphony orchestras, the Montreal Symphony Orchestra and the Orchestre de la Suisse Romande, the symphony orchestras of the Italian RAI in Turin, Milan, Rome and Naples, with the Santa Cecilia Orchestra Rome, New Japan Philharmonic Tokyo, with the orchestra of the Jeunesses Musicales with a subsequent tour of Korea and Southeast Asia, and with many other orchestras.
+Nelsson performed with over 100 symphony orchestras around the world.
+He conducted the Berlin, Vienna and Munich Philharmonic orchestras, the London Symphony and Philharmonic orchestras, the Rotterdam Philharmonic Orchestra, the City of Birmingham Symphony Orchestra, and the radio symphony orchestras in Berlin, Stuttgart and Cologne.
+He worked with the Czech Philharmonic and Prague Symphony orchestras, the Swedish and Finnish Radio Symphony orchestras, the Stockholm and Helsinki Philharmonic orchestras, the Orchestre de Paris, the Bamberg and Vienna Symphony orchestras, the Montreal Symphony Orchestra and the Orchestre de la Suisse Romande, the symphony orchestras of the Italian RAI in Turin, Milan, Rome and Naples, with the Santa Cecilia Orchestra Rome, New Japan Philharmonic Tokyo, with the orchestra of the Jeunesses Musicales with a subsequent tour of Korea and Southeast Asia, and with many other orchestras.

-Among the opera houses where Nelsson has given guest performances are the Vienna State Opera, the Hamburg State Opera, Opéra de Lyon, Welsh National Opera, Teatro Comunale di Firenze, Teatro Liceu in Barcelona, Opéra-Comique and Théâtre du Châtelet in Paris, Opéra national du Rhin in Strasbourg, Grand Théâtre de Genève, as well as various opera houses in New York, Philadelphia, Washington, Toulouse, Mannheim, Bonn, etc. Nelsson has appeared as guest conductor at many music festivals in the USA, Italy, Germany, Austria, Switzerland, etc.
+Among the opera houses where Nelsson gave guest performances were the Vienna State Opera, the Hamburg State Opera, Opéra de Lyon, Welsh National Opera, Teatro Comunale di Firenze, Teatro Liceu in Barcelona, Opéra-Comique and Théâtre du Châtelet in Paris, Opéra national du Rhin in Strasbourg, Grand Théâtre de Genève, as well as various opera houses in New York, Philadelphia, Washington, Toulouse, Mannheim, Bonn, etc. Nelsson also appeared as guest conductor at many music festivals in the USA, Italy, Germany, Austria, Switzerland, etc.